 AccuWeather provides a free app that works not only as a general forecasting tool, but also as a severe weather advisory.
 It pushes alerts to your home screen automatically if an alert is issued in your area.
 “It functions as not only an encyclopedia of weather data, but it also automatically alerts you to the most impactful weather,” explains Marsh, “The AccuWeather app helps people make actionable decisions.”

-If the National Weather Service issues a warning for your home location, the app automatically sends the alert to your device that will appear on your lock screen or in Notification Center.
-If you are away from home, you can easily check the area's forecasts and warnings by adding a new location to your saved list.
-To add a location via GPS, click the plus sign on the top of the screen, then press the GPS navigation arrow to automatically view weather for your exact location.
+If the National Weather Service issues a warning for your home location, the app can automatically send a push alert to your device that will appear on your lock screen or in Notification Center.
+If you are away from home, you can easily check the area’s forecasts and warnings by adding a new location to your saved list.
+To add a location via GPS, click the plus sign on the top-right of the screen, then press the GPS navigation arrow to automatically view weather for your exact location.

 If you are planning on a road trip this summer, be sure to consult AccuWeather’s Road Trip Planner to stay well-informed of weather along your intended route.

 The American Red Cross provides free apps specifically geared towards certain severe weather events such as tornadoes and hurricanes.
 “Tornado by American Red Cross” and “Hurricane by American Red Cross” were created not only to alert users about incoming severe weather, but also to help them prepare and respond accordingly.
 Don Lauritzen, Officer of Preparedness and Health and Safety Services Communications for the Red Cross, says, “People can take action before a tornado strikes - even when they aren’t paying attention to the weather.
 A high-pitched siren and 'tornado warning!' message will sound when a NWS tornado warning is issued in their area – even if the app is closed.”